maxwills/language-extensions/README.md

 |a block|
 a := 1.
-block := [:r| r << 99 "we assign this value to the variable referenced by r"]. self assert: a value equals:1.
+block := [:r| r << 99 "we assign this value to the variable referenced by r"]. self assert: a equals:1.
-"we pass the a variable as reference" block value: a asRef. self assert: a value equals: 99.
+"we pass the a variable as reference" block value: a asRef. self assert: a equals: 99.
+"A Ref can be derefferenced by using the #value or #deRef method" a asRef deref "returns the value of a, 99".

 "#asRef enables outgoing(or whatever they are called"
 |a|